 Those who felt compelled to enslave Afrikan people almost 600 years ago also felt compelled to rewrite Afrikan history to better suit their political, social, psychological, economic – and, yes, genetic needs.

 They further decided that Afrikan people were not human, had no recorded history, had no indigenous writing systems – and thus no memory or history – and as such, not only contributed nothing to the advancement of civilization but were and are not even human.
-And even more arrogantly, they decided that Afrikan people owed them (Europeans) a great debt for Europe allegedly bringing Afrika into the light!1 This system covers all aspects of life, from religion to labor law and from entertainment to education.
+And even more arrogantly, they decided that Afrikan people owed them (Europeans) a great debt for Europe allegedly bringing Afrika into the light!

 The late Dr. Bobby E. Wright described this as a psychopathic racial personality.